Understanding the Difference Between Needs and Wants

 We’ve become a culture of want, addicted to the rush of newness and convinced it’s the road to happiness.
 So how can we stop wanting so much, and appreciate simply meeting our needs?
 Here are a few ideas.

-Avoid Temptation – Advertising – in all its forms – is designed to make us want.
+Advertising — in all its forms — is designed to make us want.
 Avoid it as much as possible by unsubscribing from retailers’ promotional emails, recording television shows and skipping through commercials, and carefully choosing the online content you consume.
 Break the habit of going digital ‘window shopping’ when you’re bored.
+Also be aware of how you respond to ads in your social media feeds.
+They are designed to make you buy without thinking about it.
+If you see something you’re interested in, take not of it, but wait to buy.
+Chances are you won’t even remember it tomorrow.